-18. Change of Status Notice does not Contain Required Elements I.C. §72-806; IDAPA 17.01.01.801.03 of the triggering event.
+18. Change of Status Notice does not Contain Required Elements I.C. §72-806; IDAPA 17.01.801.03

+Any notice to a worker required by I.C. §72-806 shall be mailed by such time as may be necessary to assure that the injured worker will receive the notice within fifteen (15) days of the triggering event.
 Such notice may be sent electronically by email or regular United States Mail to the last known address of the worker, as shown in the records of the party required to give notice as set forth above.
 The Notice shall be given on IC Form 8, or in a format substantially similar.
 Notice shall include, but is not limited to the following: Injured Worker Name/Address, SSN or last 4 digits of SSN (or alternate ID), Date of Injury, Employer Name, Surety Name, and Medical Report as required.